swathismenon/module_8/README.md

 # WebXR Canvas Panel Project

-## Phase 1: Interactive VR Canvas Implementation
+## Phase 1: Interactive VR Canvas Implementation [COMPLETED & LOCKED]
+> ⚠️ Phase 1 is now complete and locked.
+No further changes will be made to Phase 1 components as we proceed with Phase 2.

 ### Features
 - 320x180 canvas panel in VR space